R0D30Sec/Meetups/1-Welcome/README.md

 3. Prizes? (~5 minutes - TBD by Hack The Box staff)
 4. Socialization (As long as anyone would like to stay afterwards)
 # Walkthrough
-To help those who are new to Hack The Box, we will be walking through how to connect the the platform and how to [pwn](https://www.merriam-webster.com/dictionary/pwn) the simplest box named "Meow", which is the first machine in Starting Point.
+To help those who are new to Hack The Box, we will be walking through how to connect the the platform and how to [pwn](https://www.merriam-webster.com/dictionary/pwn) the simplest box named "Meow", which is the first machine in the Starting Point labs.
 ## Setting up a Virtual Machine
 The recommended and most cost effective way to connect to Hack The Box is by using a Virtual Machine.
 If you have never heard of the term "Virtual Machine" before, think of it as a full computer and operating system that you can interact with inside of another windowed application on your computer.
 There is much more to understand about Virtual Machines, but that is enough of an understanding to get up and running with Hack The Box.
 You may be wondering *why* we need this Virtual Machine.
 In our case we will be installing the Linux operating system within the virtual machine.
 Specifically a distribution of Linux named Kali Linux, which is designed for digital forensics, penetration testing, and ethical hacking.
 Kali Linux will be the operating system and toolkit we will use to play Hack The Box.
 Follow the steps below to install Kali Linux.
 Once you are finished, you may want to explore the [Linux Fundamentals]([Linux Fundamentals Course | HTB Academy (hackthebox.com)](https://academy.hackthebox.com/course/preview/linux-fundamentals))module on Hack The Box Academy if you are brand new to Linux.
 There are also countless resources available online to help you learn all about Linux and how to use it.